Posted on Leave a comment

 We were delighted to learn that she had already made some Tabula Rasa Knit (TRK) tunics, a great design for her shape.

-Later in the spring, she tackled Eureka!
-Pants that Fit at our snowy 2018 Retreat and continues to love the results.
+Later at a retreat, she tackled Eureka!
+Pants that Fit and continues to love the results.
 Retreats are a great place to work on a personalized pants pattern and more.

-Last week, Marie came to sew for 6 days at Stitchin’ at the Beach in Myrtle Beach.
+Marie then came to sew for six days at another retreat.
 Two of the days she spent with me in the Tabula Rasa Knit Tee & Tunic class.
 Her goal was to fine tune the fit of her TRK tunic pattern, practice some new techniques and make a couple knit tops.

 Her most pressing goal was to achieve a more comfortable upper arm.
-Knits are tricky: since they stretch, we think the fit is great, even when some adjustments would make the top fit better.
-After sewing and wearing a few tops, Marie had decided she needed to enlarge the upper arm of the sleeve, but was stumped as to how.
+Knits are tricky.
+Since they stretch, we think the fit is great, even when some adjustments would make the top fit better.
+After sewing and wearing a few tops, Marie decided she needed to enlarge the upper arm of the sleeve but was stumped as to how.

-We visited Common Fitting Adjustments for the TRJ which has two choices for enlarging the upper arm of a Tabula Rasa pattern.
-It works for knit as well as woven fabrics.
-Marie had already tried the first option, releasing the underarm, so we moved on to the second choice which can add a good bit more ease.
+We visited Common Fitting Adjustments for the TRJ, which has two choices for enlarging the upper arm of a Tabula Rasa pattern.
+It works for knits as well as woven fabrics.
+Marie had already tried the first option, releasing the underarm, so we moved on to the second choice, which can add a good bit more ease.

 The finished adjustment; see how much extra room you get!